Fusion-Data-Platform/fdf/README.rst

-Fusion Data Framework (FDF) is a software framework and application library for accessing and exploring data from magnetic fusion experiments.
+Fusion Data Framework (FDF) is a software framework and application library for data access, management, and visualization for magnetic fusion experiements.

 Repository: https://github.com/Fusion-Data-Framework/fdf